Frequently Asked Questions

 Whom do I contact about getting a mining permit?

 In order to comply with the Mining Act of 1971, interested parties should contact the NC Division of Energy, Mineral, and Land Resources, Mining Program The address is: Division of Energy, Mineral, and Land Resources, 1612 Mail Service Center, Raleigh, NC 27699-1612.
 The telephone number is 919.707.9228.

 The Mining Act covers all persons or firms involved in any activity or process that:

 - results in the breaking of the surface soil in order to remove minerals or removal of minerals, soils and other solid matter from its original location; or,

 - involves preparation, washing, cleaning or other treatment of minerals or other solid matter to make them suitable for commercial, industrial or construction use.
 Such operations can range from large stone quarries to borrow pits.

 There are specific exemptions from the Act.
-Further information is available from the Division of Land Resources'NC Division of Land Resources, Mining Program.
+Further information is available from the Division of Land Resources'NC Division of Energy, Mineral, and Land Resources, Mining Program.

 Where can I find information about Digital Raster Graphics, GIS files, and aerial photographs?

 Digital Raster Graphics (DRG's) of 7.5-minute topographic maps, aerial photography tiles, and spatial (GIS) files, for North Carolina can be downloaded fromNCOneMap Several vintages of photography are available for statewide coverage, and higher-resolution County data is also available through this site.
 Choose the "FTP Data Download" link on the lower left to access their data catalog.
 GIS files for the 1985 Geologic Map of North Carolina are available on this site.